Earthenware: Materials

-Shaping

 Firing

 Earthenware can be produced at firing temperatures as low as 600 C and many clays will not fire successfully above about 1000 C. Much historical pottery was fired somewhere around 800 C, giving a wide margin of error where there was no precise way of measuring temperature, and very variable conditions within the kiln.

 Modern earthenware may be biscuit (or "bisque") fired to temperatures between 1,000 and 1,150 C and glost-fired (or "glaze-fired") to between 950 and 1,050 C. Some studio potters follow the reverse practice, with a low-temperature biscuit firing and a high-temperature glost firing.
 Oxidising atmospheres are the most common.

-After firing, most earthenware bodies will be colored white, buff or red.
-For iron-rich bodies earthenware, firing at comparatively low temperature in a oxidising atmosphere results in a red colour, whilst higher temperatures with a reducing atmosphere results in darker colours, including black.
+After firing, most earthenware bodies will be colored white, buff, or red.
+For iron-rich bodies earthenware, firing at comparatively low temperature in an oxidising atmosphere results in a red colour, whilst higher temperatures with a reducing atmosphere results in darker colours, including black.
 Higher firing temperatures may cause earthenware to bloat.

 Examples of earthenware

 Despite the most highly valued types of pottery often switching to stoneware and porcelain as these were developed by a particular culture, there are many artistically important types of earthenware.
-All Ancient Greek and Ancient Roman pottery is earthenware, as is the Hispano-Moresque ware of the late Middle Ages, which developed into tin-glazed pottery or faience traditions in several parts of Europe, mostly notably the painted maiolica of the Italian Renaissance, and Dutch Delftware.
+All ancient Greek and ancient Roman pottery is earthenware, as is the Hispano-Moresque ware of the late Middle Ages, which developed into tin-glazed pottery or faience traditions in several parts of Europe, mostly notably the painted maiolica of the Italian Renaissance, and Dutch Delftware.
 With a white glaze, these were able to imitate porcelains both from East Asia and Europe.

 Amongst the most complicated earthenware ever made are the life-size Yixian glazed pottery luohans of the Liao dynasty (907–1125), Saint-Porchaire ware of the mid-16th century, apparently made for the French court and the life-size majolica peacocks by Mintons in the 1860s.

 In the 18th century, especially in English Staffordshire pottery, technical improvements enabled very fine wares such as Wedgwood's creamware, that competed with porcelain with considerable success, as his huge creamware Frog Service for Catherine the Great showed.
 The invention of transfer printing processes made highly decorated wares cheap enough for far wider sections of the population in Europe.

 In China, sancai glazed wares were lead-glazed earthenware, and as elsewhere, terracotta remained important for sculpture.
 The Etruscans had made large sculptures such as statues in it, where the Romans used it mainly for figurines and Campana reliefs.
 Chinese painted or Tang dynasty tomb figures were earthenware as were the later Yixian glazed pottery luohans.
 After the ceramic figurine was revived in European porcelain, earthenware figures followed, such as the popular English Staffordshire figures.